mbogden/galaxyJSPAM/notes.md

 These are written by Matthew Ogden for Matthew Ogden while creating and organizing code.
 May be good for others to view.

+IRB course?
+- Do not preserve any information that can identify the user.

 ## Software Engineering Tasks (More of suggestions really.)

 - Priority 1:  Build Classifiction filters

   - Visualize Photos.
 	- Beginning:
+	  1. Create PHP file.
-	  - Create web page that displays all images found in a directory.
+	  2. Displays all images found in a directory.

-	- GUI that is able to grab images/thumbnails of model images within subdirectories and display them in a scrollable.
-	  - Building it as a webpage may be useful and good experience.
-	  - Able to view multiple images and continously scroll through.
+		-
+	  3. Format page to scroll through images.
+	  4. Display images found in subdirectories.
+	  5. Display select info from info.txt files in subdirectories with image
+		- sdss_name, gen#, run#, human_score

-	- Purpose 1: Scientists quick view of models
+	- Purpose 1: Scientist's quick view of models
 	  - Select range of runs of interest
 	  - Select if viewing all images or view only a sample of images ( Ex.
 1 out of 10 runs)
+	  - Display image run # and humanscore

-	- Purpose 2: Classify Images
+	- Purpose 2: To classify Images
 	  - Add Check boxes/buttons that allow user to classify image
 	  - Ex.
 No tidal distortions, Jumbled Mess, goood bridge/tail, etc
-	  - Saves responce from user and stores classification somewhere
+	  - Save response from user and store classification in info.txt

   - Train classification filters
 	- Neural network.